Charleston Roof Help

 Flat roof situations that need professional attention

-• Ponding water visible on the roof 48+ hours after rain
+• Ponding water visible 48+ hours after rain

-• Interior leak that has appeared or worsened recently
+• Interior leak that appeared or worsened recently

 • Visible membrane bubbling, cracking, or separation

-• Failed caulk or sealant at parapet walls or penetrations
+• Failed caulk at parapet walls or penetrations

 Next Steps